Identifying Hardwood Defects Part One

 Epicormic branches in veneer logs prevent a tree from being suitable for most types of veneering and cause a major defect..

 The final defect we will discuss in this blogpost is epicormic branches.
-These are clusters of buds and small stems that shoot out of the main trunk of a tree.
+In Identifying Hardwood Defects Part One, these are often pinpointed as clusters of buds and small stems that shoot out of the main trunk of a tree.
 This defect is common among many members of the Oak genus.

 Identifying Hardwood Defects Part One

-Epicormic branches in veneer logs cause a major defect and prevent a tree from being suitable for most types of veneering.
+Epicormic branches in veneer logs cause major defects, making the tree unsuitable for most veneering types.